sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/format_CSV.md

 {% anchor h2 %} General Formatting Rules {% endanchor h2 %}

+General rules and guidance to follow when formatting a CSV to upload into Marketing Campaigns.

+{% info %}
 Your CSV file MUST be in UTF-8 format.
+{% endinfo %}

 {% anchor h3 %} Contact Info {% endanchor h3 %}